ChuckRipper/PhotoManagerApp_Swift_Project4/Documentation/Documentation_EN.md

 - **UserViewModel.swift**
   - **Methods**:
     - _fetchUsers()_
-      - Access:
+      - Access: default (public)
-      - Description: .
+      - Description: Fetches all users from the server and updates the users property.
+In case of failure, it sets the errorMessage property with the error description.
-    - _createUser()_
+    - _fetchUser(id: UUID)_
-      - Access:
+      - Access: default (public)
-      - Description: .
+      - Description: Fetches a single user by its ID from the server and updates the user property.
+In case of failure, it sets the errorMessage property with the error description.
-    - _updateUser()_
+    - _createUser(user: User)_
-      - Access:
+      - Access: default (public)
-      - Description: .
+      - Description: Sends a POST request to the server to create a new user.
+Updates the user property with the created user and refreshes the user list by calling fetchUsers().
+In case of failure, it sets the errorMessage property with the error description.
-    - _deleteUser()_
+    - _updateUser(user: User)_
-      - Access:
+      - Access: default (public)
+      - Description: Sends a PUT request to the server to update an existing user.
+Updates the user property with the updated user and refreshes the user list by calling fetchUsers().
+In case of failure, it sets the errorMessage property with the error description.
-      - Description: .
+    - _deleteUser(id: UUID)_
+      - Access: default (public)
+      - Description: Sends a DELETE request to the server to delete a user by its ID.
+Refreshes the user list by calling fetchUsers().
+In case of failure, it sets the errorMessage property with the error description.
   - **Properties**:
-    - albums
+    - users
       - Access: @Published
-      - Description: Holds the list of albums fetched from the server.
+      - Description: Holds the list of users fetched from the server.
-    - album
+    - user
       - Access: @Published
-      - Description: Holds a single album fetched or created.
+      - Description: Holds a single user fetched or created.
     - errorMessage
       - Access: @Published
       - Description: Holds the error message if any of the operations fail.